biodiversitycellatlas/bca_preprocessing/README.md

 The samplesheet should be a comma-seperated file, specifying the names and locations of the files and details necessary for pipeline execution.
 Depending on the chosen sequencing technique the order of the FASTQ files is altered, R1 might contain the cDNA while in other cases this might contain the Cell barcode & UMI's, check the available documentation or manually.

 When analysing sci-RNA-seq3 data, it is necessary to also provide the index to the p5, p7 and rt's for each sample to analyse this data successfully.
 These indexes are defined in the [sci-RNA-seq3 barcode whitelist file](assets/sciRNAseq3_bwl.txt), where you can match the sequences to the corresponding barcode, which is used in the samplesheet.
+It is also important to note that for sci-RNA-seq3 data, the p5 + p7 should be present in the headers of the FASTQ files, see [this bcl2fastq script](assets/bcl2fastq2.sh).

 In the case of Parse Biosciences data, the column of p5 should be filled with the group-well definitions, where: